NoteChat: A Dataset of Synthetic Doctor-Patient Conversations Conditioned on Clinical Notes: Automatic Evaluation

 \subsection{Extrinsic Evaluation}

-We used the PMC-Patient synthetic dialogues generated by ChatGPT, GPT4, and NoteChat to fine-tune the LLaMA-7B~\footnote{https://huggingface.co/decapoda-research/llama-7b-hf}, where we only use doctor utterances as training labels.
-Then we evaluate the fine-tuned medical chatbots on the ground truth dialogues from MTS-Dialog.

-Recent work shows a higher human evaluation correlation for GPT-4 eval than traditional metrics~\cite{liu2023gpteval, gao2023human, fu2023gptscore, zheng2023judging}, so we also use GPT4 preference as measurements to evaluate chatbots' response quality.
+\textbf{Medical Chat Assistant:} We used the PMC-Patient synthetic dialogues generated by ChatGPT, GPT4, and NoteChat to fine-tune the LLaMA2-7B~\footnote{https://huggingface.co/meta-llama/Llama-2-7b-chat-hf}, where we only used physician utterances as the training labels.
+Then, we evaluated these fine-tuned LLaMA2 chatbots on the ground truth dialogues from MTS-Dialog.
+For evaluation, recent work shows a higher human evaluation correlation for GPT-4 eval than traditional metrics~\cite{liu2023gpteval, gao2023human, fu2023gptscore, zheng2023judging}, so we also used the GPT4 preference as measurements to evaluate chatbots' response quality.
 Specifically, we instruct GPT4 to give preference ranking~\footnote{Prompts can be found in Appendix~\ref{extrinsic_eval_prompt}.} based on the conversation history and the real response.
-We report the Mean Reciprocal Rank (MRR) \cite{radev2002evaluating} of each model's final ranking in Figure~\ref{fig:external}.
-Generally, a higher MRR implies that evaluators have more preference over an approach.
+We follow~\citet{yao2023improving} to report the Mean Reciprocal Rank (MRR) \cite{radev2002evaluating} of each model's final ranking in Figure~\ref{fig:external}.
+Generally, a higher MRR implies that evaluators have a better alignment with the evaluators' preferences.

+\textbf{Conversation2Note and Note2Conversation:} We also used the NoteChat dataset as data augmentation for two MTS-dialog tasks.
+We used the same evaluation metrics (ROUGE) following~\citet{mediqa-chat-2023}.